-To view the curriculum for FFV1001 Visual Sociology, please search here.
-Do notice that the curriculum might not be ready until a few weeks prior to the official semester start.
+To view the course material for FFV1001 Visual Sociology, please search here.
+Do notice that the overview might not be available until a few weeks before the official semester start.

 - insight into core theoretical debates and ethical issues on photography, insights into photography as social practice, and how social and cultural context influences interpretations of photographs and images.

 - skills and ethical sensibility in practical street-based photography and skills to use photography as method for exploration and portrayal of social reality.